soccerGB/DockerTestScipts/DCOS/MSI/readme.md

 2. Build a client container image

-            There are a couple things that need to be setup in a client container .Added 169.254.169.254 as a net ip address to the current network interface (see net.ps1) New-NetIPAddress -InterfaceIndex $ifIndex -IPAddress 169.254.169.254
+            There are a couple things that need to be setup in a client container  (see net.ps1) .Added 169.254.169.254 as a net ip address to the current network interface New-NetIPAddress -InterfaceIndex $ifIndex -IPAddress 169.254.169.254
-            .Added a port forwarding rule: from 169.254.169.254:80 to IMSProxyIpAddress:80 via Netsh tool (see setup.bat) Netsh interface portproxy add v4tov4 listenaddress=169.254.169.254 listenport=80 connectaddress=%IMSProxyIpAddress% connectport=80  protocol=tcp
+            .Added a port forwarding rule: from 169.254.169.254:80 to IMSProxyIpAddress:80 via Netsh tool Netsh interface portproxy add v4tov4 listenaddress=169.254.169.254 listenport=80 connectaddress=%IMSProxyIpAddress% connectport=80  protocol=tcp

       - cd client